PRRInc/isp-merge-sort-/readme.md

 "A divide-and-conquer algorithm recursively breaks down a problem into two or more sub-problems of the same or related type, until these become simple enough to be solved directly.
 The solutions to the sub-problems are then combined to give a solution to the original problem." - Wikipedia

-	a.
 "Merge sort is defined as a sorting algorithm that works by dividing an array into smaller subarrays, sorting each subarray, and then merging the sorted subarrays back together to form the final sorted array."
-	b.

 "In simple terms, we can say that the process of merge sort is to divide the array into two halves, sort each half, and then merge the sorted halves back together.
 This process is repeated until the entire array is sorted."
-	c.

 "Merge sort is a recursive algorithm that continuously splits the array in half until it cannot be further divided i.e., the array has only one element left (an array with one element is always sorted).
 Then the sorted subarrays are merged into one sorted array."

 Out-of-place - Requires extra data structures, which is "opposite to in-place sorting algorithms, where the input is simply overwritten"